Working with Amazon RDS? See Database Lab tutorial for Amazon RDS.

 pgbench, we are going to run a regular Docker container with Postgres temporarily.
 We will use

-POSTGRES_HOST_AUTH_METHOD=trust to allow connection without authentication (not suitable for real-life use).
+POSTGRES_HOST_AUTH_METHOD=trust to allow a connection without authentication (not suitable for real-life use).

 Generate data in the